saddington/yen-handbook/1-employment.md

 We want your first week to feel as comfortable as possible making sure that you have everything that you need to be successful.
 This most likely will include a few meetings with team and a walkthrough of how the business operates currently, especially as we're still very small.

+We will also establish a `Weekly 1:1` which is a place for the employees to share their thoughts with leadership (@John).
+We follow [this model](https://a16z.com/2012/08/30/one-on-one/) closely — if you like providing an agenda, great!
+If not, no worries.

 If you qualify for [Health Benefits](#) then your enrollment period will start and you'll have only a few business days to make a decision - sooner rather than later!
 Ping John if you need anything or have questions.

 Also, you may feel inclined to share the news of your new role @ YEN via social media and we'd love you to do that!
 We do not have any policies or rules around social media — use good judgment and you can always ask anyone on the team about public posts.